 All-electric vehicles (EVs) run on electricity only.
-They are propelled by an electric motor (or motors) powered by rechargeable battery packs.
-EVs have several advantages over vehicles with internal combustion engines (ICEs):
+They are propelled by one or more electric motors powered by rechargeable battery packs.
+EVs have several advantages over conventional vehicles:

 - Energy efficient.
-Electric vehicles convert about 59–62% of the electrical energy from the grid to power at the wheels—conventional gasoline vehicles only convert about 17–21% of the energy stored in gasoline to power at the wheels.*
+EVs convert about 59%–62% of the electrical energy from the grid to power at the wheels.
+Conventional gasoline vehicles only convert about 17%–21% of the energy stored in gasoline to power at the wheels.*

 - Environmentally friendly.
 EVs emit no tailpipe pollutants, although the power plant producing the electricity may emit them.
 Electricity from nuclear-, hydro-, solar-, or wind-powered plants causes no air pollutants.

 - Performance benefits.
-Electric motors provide quiet, smooth operation and stronger acceleration and require less maintenance than ICEs.
+Electric motors provide quiet, smooth operation and stronger acceleration and require less maintenance than internal combustion engines (ICEs).

-- Reduce energy dependence.
+- Reduced energy dependence.
 Electricity is a domestic energy source.

 EVs do, however, face significant battery-related challenges:

 - Recharge time.
 Fully recharging the battery pack can take 4 to 8 hours.
-Even a "quick charge" to 80% capacity can take 30 min.
+Even a "fast charge" to 80% capacity can take 30 min.

 - Battery cost: The large battery packs are expensive and may need to be replaced one or more times.

-- Bulk & weight: Battery packs are heavy and take up considerable vehicle space.
+- Bulk & weight: Battery packs are heavy and take up considerable space.

-However, researchers are working on improved battery technologies to increase driving range and decrease recharging time, weight, and cost.
+Researchers are working on improved battery technologies to increase driving range and reduce charging time, weight, and cost.
 These factors will ultimately determine the future of EVs.